JeffJetton/atari-examples/bbones/bbones1.md

 On a regular computer, a typical program simply exits to the operating system when it finishes.
 But here *there is no operating system*! if we didn't include some sort of looping construct here, execution would blithely continue on past the parts of the cartridge ROM that we've explicitly written code for, causing things to quickly get... weird.
 And not in a good way.

-Bottom line: All VCS programs should to implement some sort of main loop.
+Bottom line: **All VCS programs should to implement some sort of main loop**.

 ## Lines 6-8